Mac Adams: Early mystery work

-At the same time as Adams was making his mystery photographic works, he was also making large sometimes room size installations of fictional crimes.
+At the same time as Adams was making his mystery photographic works, he was also making large sometimes room-size installations of fictional crimes.
 Tableaux's in which the audience was invited to reconstruct the narrative through interpretation and forensic analysis.

 Shadow work

-In 1984 Mac Adams began working with shadows.
+In 1984, Mac Adams began working with shadows.
 Figurative shadows were projected from structures that were highly abstract, only revealing themselves under certain light conditions.
-Large outdoor shadow sculptures worked by sunlight responding to the earth’s tilt and shift, e.g.: ‘The Serpent Bearer’ Montclair University 1987.
-‘The Fountainhead’ La Jolla Museum of Contemporary Art, CA 1988, ‘Meditation’ Louis Pasture University Strasbourg, France.
+Large outdoor shadow sculptures worked by sunlight responding to the earth’s tilt and shift, e.g.: "The Serpent Bearer" Montclair University 1987.
+"The Fountainhead" La Jolla Museum of Contemporary Art, California, 1988, "Meditation", Louis Pasture University Strasbourg, France.
 1996.
-‘Wings and Wheels’ New Jersey Department of Transportation, Cherry Hill N.J. interior sculptures worked with spotlights projected onto abstract sculptures casting figurative shadows onto walls and floors.
+"Wings and Wheels" New Jersey Department of Transportation, Cherry Hill N.J. interior sculptures worked with spotlights projected onto abstract sculptures casting figurative shadows onto walls and floors.
 Models and sculptures were exhibited at Farideh Cadot Gallery New York City 1887 and John Gibson Gallery NYC.
 1992.
 This work influenced another generation of artists, e.g. Tim Nobel and Sue Webster.

 Public work

-Adams has also made over 13 large-scale public art projects.
+Adams has also made more than 13 large-scale public art projects.
 He designed the Korean War Memorial at The Battery in New York City.
 This was one of the first major memorials dedicated to the Korean War in the United States, and was installed in 1991.

 Teaching

-In 2009 the State University of New York College at Old Westbury, awarded him Distinguished Teaching Professor.
+In 2009, the State University of New York College at Old Westbury, awarded him Distinguished Teaching Professor.